Best daily deals

 Price: Free

 Antiyoy is a turn-based strategy game with simple graphics and simple rules.
 You move your pieces around the game board to take as much land area as you can.
 The winner is the one with all the land at the end.
-The game generates random maps and you can control game length by controlling the map size.
-The AI is tough at first, but you easily overtake them in terms of skill.
+The game generates random maps; you can control game length by controlling the map size.
+The AI is tough at first, but you can easily overtake them in terms of skill.
 It also features multiplayer.
-The game plays smoothly and it’s entirely free with no ads or in-app purchases.
+The game plays smoothly and is free, with no ads or in-app purchases.

 Crossy Road